nityanandan/Nuclei-Data-Science-Internship/README.md

 # Capstone-projects

-I have posted my personal projects in this repository, which I did after completing my course in Machine Learning.
-You can access them by toggling between the branches.
+You can access my personal projects in this repository by toggling between the branches.